awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

  To create a cluster in a VPC, you must first create an Amazon Redshift cluster subnet group by providing subnet information of your VPC, and then provide the subnet group when launching the cluster\.
 For more information, see [Amazon Redshift Cluster Subnet Groups](working-with-cluster-subnet-groups.md)\.

  For more information about Amazon Virtual Private Cloud \(Amazon VPC\), see the [Amazon VPC product detail page](https://aws.amazon.com/vpc/)\.

+### EC2\-Classic Platform<a name="cluster-platforms-ec2-classic"></a>

+ In the EC2\-Classic platform, your cluster runs in a single, flat network that you share with other AWS customers\.
+If you provision your cluster in the EC2\-Classic platform, you control access to your cluster by associating one or more Amazon Redshift cluster security groups with the cluster\.
+For more information, see [Amazon Redshift Cluster Security Groups](working-with-security-groups.md)\.

 ### Choose a Platform<a name="choose-rs-cluster-platform"></a>